 BHP maintains ethical relationships with governments and their agencies, officials and personnel.
 Our ability to conduct business is directly affected by government decision-making and it is important we have open and constructive relationships with government.

 The Code outlines our approach to corporate participation in political activities.
-It states that "we will not make political contributions in cash or in-kind anywhere in the world".
-Consistent with this approach, we do not contribute funds to any political party, politician, elected official or candidate for public office in any country.
+It prohibits attending a political fundraising event or activity on behalf of BHP or during work hours.
+We maintain a position of impartiality with respect to party politics and do not make political contributions or expenditure/donations for political purposes to any political party, politician, elected official or candidate for public office in any country.

 In keeping with local and international anti-corruption laws, we prohibit authorising, offering, giving or promising anything of value directly or indirectly (via a third party) to a government official to influence official action, or to anyone to encourage them to perform their work disloyally or otherwise improperly.
-We also require that third parties acting on our behalf operate to BHP standards and do not violate anti-corruption laws.
+We also prohibit facilitation payments, which are payments to government officials for routine government actions.
+We require third parties acting on our behalf to operate to BHP standards and not violate anti-corruption laws.

-In furtherance of the Code, BHP has over 20 governing documents known as Our Requirements (previously Group Level Documents (GLDs)) that outline the minimum standards required of all BHP employees, Assets and Global Functions in relation to all key aspects of company operations.
-Compliance with Our Requirements is subject to rolling internal audit processes.
+In furtherance of the Code, BHP has multiple governing documents known as Our Requirements standards that outline the mandatory minimum standards we expect of those who work for or on behalf of BHP in relation to all key aspects of company operations.
+Compliance with the Our Requirements standards is subject to rolling internal audit processes.

-In particular, Our Requirements for Communications, Community and External Engagement provides for consistency in BHP government relations activities.
+In particular, our mandatory minimum performance requirements for communications and external engagement provides for consistency in BHP government relations activities.
 Contact with government is managed centrally to enable company-wide engagement and policy alignment.
-The Corporate Affairs function is consulted before anyone engages with government or communicates externally on public policy issues that could impact our reputation, providing consistency and adherence to the Code of Conduct across all activities.
+The Corporate Affairs function must be consulted before anyone engages with government or communicates externally on public policy issues that could impact our reputation, providing consistency and adherence to the Code of Conduct across our activities.

-The Chief Legal, Governance and External Affairs Officer is ultimately responsible for the delivery and alignment of our government relations activities as set out in Our Requirements for Communications, Community and External Engagement.
+The Chief Legal, Governance and External Affairs Officer is ultimately responsible for the delivery and alignment of our government relations activities as set out in our mandatory minimum performance requirements for communications and external engagement.

-In addition to the role performed by Corporate Affairs, giving or offering anything of value to a government official, or a person who represents others above certain thresholds requires pre-approval which is coordinated by the Compliance team led by the Chief Compliance Officer.
+In addition to the role performed by Corporate Affairs, giving or offering anything of value to a government official, a person who represents others, or a close relative of a government official or leader above certain thresholds requires pre-approval which is coordinated by our Ethics and Compliance function led by the Chief Compliance Officer.